Stocks Gain on Earnings; Bonds Rise, Dollar Falls: Markets Wrap

 (Bloomberg) -- Want the lowdown on European markets?
 In your inbox before the open, every day.
 Sign up here.

-U.S. stocks rose as Walmart Inc.’s stellar earnings boosted consumer shares, while Treasuries advanced as investors assessed the prospects for a trade deal with China.
+U.S. stocks rose in thin volumes as Walmart Inc.’s stellar earnings boosted consumer shares, while Treasuries advanced as investors assessed the prospects for a trade deal with China.

 The dollar fell against major currencies ahead of speeches from Federal Reserve officials this week and the release of meeting minutes Wednesday that should shed more light on the central bank’s turn to a more dovish tone.
 China’s yuan traded offshore strengthened against the greenback after a Bloomberg News report saying the U.S. is said to press for a stable Chinese currency as part of negotiations.